Upper Chitral District: Climate

 Chitral has a warm steppe climate influenced by the Hindu Kush mountain range.
 Summers are pleasantly warm without ever getting too hot.
 Winters are extremely cold; longer periods with subzero temperatures are not uncommon.
 Precipitation figures here are higher than in other regions in Pakistan.

 Demographics

 As of the 2023 census, Upper Chitral district has 26,365 households and a population of 195,528.
 The district has a sex ratio of 105.75 males to 100 females and a literacy rate of 73.83%: 84.87% for males and 62.11% for females.
 44,351 (22.73% of the surveyed population) are under 10 years of age.
 The entire population lives in rural areas.

 In the 2023 census, 782 (0.40% of the surveyed population) people were from religious minorities, half Christians and half 'Other' religions.

 99.84% of the population spoke languages recorded as 'Other' on the census.
 The main language is Khowar, sometimes called Chitrali, spoken by the Dardic Kho.
-Wakhi is spoken in the northern regions along the Afghan border.
+Wakhi and Kyrgyz is spoken in the northern regions along the Afghan border.